vineelko/patina/docs/src/dev/documenting.md

 ### Type Style Guide

-Type documentation should be available for all public public types such as enums, structs, etc.
+Type documentation should be available for all public types such as enums, structs, etc.
-The focus should be on the construction of the type (when / how), Destruction of the type if a custom Drop trait is implemented, and any performance concerns.
+The focus should be on the construction of the type (when / how), destruction of the type if a custom Drop trait is implemented, and any performance concerns.
 Doc comments here use `///` specifying we are documenting the item directly below it (the type or member of the type).